 The Linrrican Wonder traveled through a traffic jam in New York City and was controlled by a transmitting antenna.
 The car behind the “phantom auto” sent signals to the antenna, which, in turn, put the small electric motors in motion.

 Several decades later, scientists began to express more interest in the concept of driverless cars.
 Their efforts focused on making the vehicle move by implementing devices or electronic equipment built into the roads.

 In 1960, the RCA (Radio Corporation of America) introduced the idea of an electronic highway, and soon various states were eager to invest in its development to improve traffic handling.

 Driverless vehicles were a hot topic not only because of these demonstrations.
 Writers of that era could not stop talking about the automobile wonder of the future.
 Novels such as Utopolis by Werner Illing and The Living Machine by David H. Keller strengthened the fantastic image of vehicles that drive themselves.

 The best thing about phantom cars was the promise of improved safety.
 While we widely question this feature today, at the beginning of the 20th century, this was a promise directly relevant to the ongoing dissatisfaction with the numerous cars on the roads.

 At some demonstrations, phantom autos served as a tool to help automakers gain people’s trust.
 These cars represented innovative for that time technologies and promised that the vehicles of the future “will only stay in the right lane”, something even cars with drivers often failed to do.

-While before driving was considered a privilege, now it feels like a burden.
+Before driving was considered a privilege, now it often feels like a burden.
 And any new technology that can ease that activity for us is welcome in the market.
-The question is – will automakers finally be able to make the concept a common reality among the masses almost 90 years after it first became a topic of discussion?
+The question is – will automakers finally be able to make the concept a common reality among the masses a century after it first became a topic of discussion?